Florida SouthWestern State College

 Florida SouthWestern State College (FSW) is a public college in Fort Myers, Florida, United States.
 It is a member of the Florida College System.

 History

 FSW was established in 1962 as Edison Junior College, named after Thomas Edison, who spent winter months in Fort Myers.
 Its first campus opened in 1965.
 The school rebranded several times, reflecting changes in its mission and academic offerings.
 It became a baccalaureate-granting institution in 2008, when it was renamed Edison State College.
 In 2014, the college adopted its current name, cutting ties to Edison and aligning with its expanded geographic reach.

 Academics

 FSW offers both associate and baccalaureate degrees, and several vocational certificate programs, focusing on healthcare, business, technology, and education.
-FSW is accredited by the Southern Association of Colleges and Schools.
+FSW is accredited by the Higher Learning Commission.

 Campuses

 The main campus is located in Fort Myers, and covers 140 acre.
 The college also has additional campuses, including the Charlotte Campus in Punta Gorda, which opened in 1997 and is the largest campus at 204 acre.
 The Collier Campus, located in Naples, opened in 1992 on a 50 acre site.
 Additionally, the Hendry/Glades Curtis Center in LaBelle serves as a hub for outreach programs.
 Hendry/Glades Curtis Center also offers classes for degree seeking students and classes for credits like its sister campuses that are part of FSW College system.
 It serves the students in both Hendry and Glades counties as well as students from other campuses and counties.